YU-MITC/moodle-local_yukaltura/README.md

 Version 1.5.0

 * fixed various files, in order to cleanup useless statements.
+* fixed lcoallib.php, in order to resolve a playback issue in the Kaltura media assignment plugin (mod_kalmediaassign).
 * fixed README.md, in order to support the Moodle 3.10.

 Version 1.4.2